Stroud & Lythe Hanger

 Public Transport: Stagecoach service 67 between Petersfield and Winchester stops at the pub.

-Parking: If you are not visiting the pub, alternative parking can usually be found on Ramsdean Road (Postcode: GU32 3FS - W3W:///hazel.included.bounty)
+Parking: If you are not a customer of the pub, alternative parking can usually be found on Ramsdean Road (Postcode: GU32 3FS - W3W:///hazel.included.bounty)

 There are bluebells in Lythe Hanger during spring